 Not necessarily.
 Acceptable proficiency requires the ability to read a newspaper or magazine without a dictionary and understand approximately 80% of what is read and approximately 60% of the spoken word.
 If you believe you have that level of proficiency, you can document it by taking a placement test or participating in an interview with a UNCG faculty member.
 If you are proficient in a language not taught at UNCG, you can document that fluency by submitting a letter of certification from a professor at any accredited US college or university.
 For help with this, contact the Honors College office.

 How do I graduate with Honors?

-Students who have completed all requirements for International Honors by graduation shall be awarded International Honors.
-Students who complete both the International Honors Program and the Disciplinary Honors Program are awarded Full University Honors for their sustained Honors work throughout their time as undergraduate students.
+Students who have completed all requirements for Global Honors, International Honors, or Disciplinary Honors by graduation shall be awarded Global, International, or Disciplinary Honors.
+Students who complete both the International Honors Program and the Disciplinary Honors Program or both the Global Honors and Disciplinary Honors Program are awarded Full University Honors for their sustained Honors work throughout their time as undergraduate students.

 How do I graduate with Disciplinary Honors?

 Requirements vary by major.
 See specific program requirements here.

 Courses used to satisfy requirements in the Disciplinary Honors Program cannot be used to satisfy requirements in the Global Honors or International Honors Program.

 To graduate with International Honors, you must possess a UNCG GPA of 3.30 or higher at graduation, and meet the following requirements:

 How do I graduate with Full University Honors?